datapaganism/datapaganism.github.io/_posts/2022-02-02-creating diffs patches for STLs.md

 ---
-title: How to diff & patch STL models.md
+title: How to diff & patch STL models
 header: How to diff & patch STL models
 description: A quick guide on how to patch STL models.
 permalink: /blog/guides/stl-diff-patch